dreamcatcher-tech/network/Inbox/2024-04-25 0848 user sessions and accounts.md

 A new tab would have an existing session with the user account, which could have a prior session with HAL.

 Once a user is logged in, they can repoint their home repo at the HAL repo to work on their own fork of HAL.

+HAL should pass billing back to the user accounts that invoked HAL.
+PIDs in HAL would be done per user, so a user can make multiple sessions, but can't see anyone elses sessions without permissions, where those permissions might stipulate a commit that the permission applies after.
+By default applies after the permission commit.
+Might be for everything on the branch.
+Can be a numbered depth or a specific commit.

+So its the UI tools that drive the way Artifact is used to engage HAL.
+Artifact is a pure hosting system for executable git repos with high parallelism.
+Good for making custom apps using artifact, since they can be derivatives of HAL, and we just release a different UI for those systems.
+Users can store in the central HAL pointers to actually redirect to their own HAL.
+Home repo may allow some config storage on a per app basis, which app client code can use to do things unique to the app ?

+## CRM user

+## CRM commissioner

+## HAL anon user

+## HAL authenticated user